hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Specific performance issues whose value is not more than $20,000

-• Harassment, domestic violence, and all kinds of little misdemeanors
+• Harassment, domestic violence, and various other misdemeanors

 • Damages or repossession of unauthorized eradication of shopping carts or baskets from the premises of a business entity.